unforced/concrete/.concrete/guides/00-project-setup.md

 - Initialize the git repository
 - Create the `.concrete` folder with essential files and directories
-- Set up the project structure for concrete-libs and starter-projects
+- Set up the project structure for concrete templates

 ## Steps